 - Residence permits or blue receipts that expired or will expire between 20 July and 31 December are automatically extended for eight months from the respective expiration date, without the need to issue any other official document.
 These renewed permits or blue receipts will have as official start date the day after expiration (regardless of the application date). - Residence permits or blue receipts that expired or will expire between 11 February and 30 June are automatically extended until 31 December 2020, without the need to issue any other official document.
-These renewed permits or blue receipts will have as official start date the day after expiration (regardless of the application date). - Third-country nationals who were required to submit an application for initial residence permit (under a valid entry visa) between 12 March and 15 May, can submit their application until 30 September 2020. - National visas that expire between 11 March and 31 August are automatically extended until 30 September 2020, unless the holder leaves Greece during this period. - Foreign nationals can sign authorisations and private declarations online rather than in person via a new web portal (in Greek only - please contact us for English language user manual).
+These renewed permits or blue receipts will have as official start date the day after expiration (regardless of the application date). - Foreign nationals can sign authorisations and private declarations online rather than in person via a new web portal (in Greek only - please contact us for English language user manual).